ngblaylock/figma-mock-builder/README.md

 2. Click the profile picture
 3. Plugins
 4. Scroll down to "In Development".
 Add the plugin if it isn't already there.

-## Known Issues

-- With integer, adding a min that is higher than max will not display